Alex-Rudoy/custom-import-sort/README.md

   If you have few rules that could target the same line, consider giving higher `importance` to more specific one

-- `"lineafter": true` - to add extra empty line after block
+- `"lineAfter": true` - to add extra empty line after block

 ## Development Instructions